 In arrangements where the Group is the lessor, it determines at lease inception whether the lease is a finance lease or an operating lease.
 Leases that transfer substantially all of the risk and rewards incidental to ownership of the underlying asset to the counterparty (the lessee) are accounted for as finance leases.
 Leases that do not transfer substantially all of the risks and rewards of ownership are accounted for as operating leases.
-Lease payments received under operating leases are recognized on a straight-line basis over the lease term in the consolidated income statement in either "net sales" or "other income," depending on the nature of and underlying asset to the lease arrangement.
+Operating lease payments received are recognized on a straight-line basis over the lease term in the consolidated income statement in either "net sales" or "other income," depending on the nature of the underlying asset to the lease arrangement.